Dog-Friendly Brighton, UK: Visiting Brighton with a Dog

 All dogs are welcome on Brighton & Hove buses

-Dog-Friendly Cafes in Brighton
+Dog-Friendly Cafes & Restaurants in Brighton

 In North Laine, a popular spot is Iydea Vegetarian Kitchen, which displays a sign out the front welcoming pups inside.
 This popular vegetarian cafes serves up tasty meals that even non-vegetarians will enjoy.
-Its open daily, roughly from 9:30am to 5:30pm.
+It’s open daily, roughly from 9:30am to 5:30pm.

 Iydea Vegetarian Kitchen Brighton